 - 1. Following posted safety rules in laboratories; - 2.
-Following the instructions and warnings of laboratory staff working in the laboratories; - 3.
+Following the instructions and warnings of laboratory staff while working in the laboratories; - 3.
 Wearing appropriate PPE for the work performed.
-The Laboratory Supervisors and staff supervisor are responsible for notifying support staff of any special PPE requirements beyond the minimum requirements list below.
+Laboratory Supervisors and staff supervisor are responsible for notifying support staff of any special PPE requirements beyond the minimum requirements list below.
 The minimum PPE requirements for support staff working in a chemical laboratory include wearing: - a.
 Safety glasses - b.
 Long pants - c.
 Closed-toe shoes - 4.
-Stopping work and immediately notifying laboratory staff and their supervisor if they encounter anything unusual or unexpected that they are not comfortable with or feel it is unsafe to continue work in a laboratory.
+Stopping work and immediately notifying laboratory staff and their supervisor if they encounter anything unusual, unexpected or feel unsafe in a laboratory.